Responsive Images

 Chapter 1 - What is responsive images?

-Responsive images are the set of techniques used to load the right image based on device resolution, orientation, screen size, network connection, and page layout.
-The browser should not stretch the image to fit the page layout, and loading it shouldn’t result in time & bandwidth wastage.
-It improves user experience as images load fast and look crisp to the human eye.
+Responsive images are a set of techniques used to load the right image based on device resolution, orientation, screen size, network connection, and page layout.
+The browser should not stretch the image to fit the page layout, and loading it shouldn’t result in wasted time or bandwidth.
+This improves user experience, as images load quickly and look crisp to the human eye.

 The markup would be: